sarah2244-4/project-3-teacher-resource-hub/README.md

 - images of documents if more time to implement for all the types of documents that would be uploaded
 - love button
-- upload more than 1 file for each resource
+- upload more than 1 file for each resource and be able to add or delete individual files from the resource.
 - add many to many table to add extra filters
 - edit comments on the same page
+- Add pagination to tables

+fixed bugs -

+- The rows of the table overlapped on smaller screens.
+Without adding horizontal scroll bars or making text too small to read, created tables with fewer columns to display on smaller screens.
+Most vital information was shown as the rest can still be accessed when the row is clicked.

-unfixed bugs - dropdown font wouldn't change
+unfixed bugs -
+- The upload file button can be accidentally clicked from other parts of the form.

 lesson-planning image from [Pexels](https://www.pexels.com/photo/silver-ipad-545057/)

 Favicon -favicon.io

+TO DO : (urgency)
+Complete README
+Upload database online
+Deploy on Render

+Fix promo alignment